kubewarden/docs/src/distributing-policies/secure-supply-chain.md

 a chain of trust by completing an identity challenge to confirm the signer's identity.
 The life of the certificate key is just about enough for the signing to occur.
 The identity challenge is performed by authenticating against an OpenID Connect (OIDC) provider.
-Sigstore's Fulcio utility is used for the chain of trust.
+Sigstore's Fulcio public infrastructure is used for the chain of trust.

 For signing, we will again use Sigstore's cosign utility.
 However, as of this writing, this feature is not enabled by default in cosign.
 So, it's necessary